SamuelGee/UrlKeyPlugin/README.md

 name_of_yourKey:account_id/key_name

-4. Run KeePass to see if everything works - now you should see your KeyNames in MasterKey selectbox.
+4. Run KeePass to see if everything works - now you should see your KeyNames in KeyFile selectbox.
 5. Backup your keepass kdbx files to some temporary directory.
 6. Open your keepass kdbx as you usually do.
 7. Go to your Iowa account in browser and Turn on your keys with no time-out.